 Dual Doctoral Degrees

 All dual major doctoral degrees must be approved by the Dean of the Graduate School.
 A request for the dual major degree must be submitted within one semester following its development and within the first two years of the student’s enrollment at MSU.

 A copy of the Guidance Committee report must be attached, see academic programs at the Office of the Registrar.
 In addition to meeting the requirements of the university and of the College of Agriculture and Natural Resources and the College of Social Science, the student must meet the application requirements specified below.

 Please note, once you have submitted your application, you will not be able to go back and make changes.
 Ensure that your application is complete and accurate before submitting.

 - Complete your online profile starting at MSU Application and submit along with the application fee.

 - Indicate your Major Preference.
-We offer seven graduate programs through two colleges.

 - Follow the application steps to complete your personal background, academic history, employment, activities, etc., and submit the application along with the application fee.
 See the application checklist later in this document for details on application requirements.

 - Indicate if you are interested in working with any specific faculty.

 - Have GRE scores electronically reported to MSU by ETS testing service; this is optional for Urban Planning: